rrjavadev/code-doodles/ModularMonoliths.md

 ## **A Practical Example: E-commerce Pricing**

-Consider an **e-commerce platform**.

-The **price of an item** changes independently from its **name**.
-Updating the price **shouldn’t be in the same transaction** as reading the item name.

-A well-defined **database boundary** would separate these concerns:
-1. **Item Prices** → Stored in a separate table
-2. **Item Names** → Stored in another table
-3. **Foreign Key Relationship** → Maintains consistency while keeping transactions independent
+Let’s take a real-world example—an **e-commerce platform**.
+In such a system, we typically deal with sub-domains like Customers, Orders, Pricing, Fulfilments, and more.
+A clean way to organize your application code is to split it along these sub-domains, creating vertical slices.

-In this setup, each module, like 'Customers' or 'Orders', has its own dedicated section within the database.
-This is 'vertical slicing'.
-It's like each module having its own mini-database within the larger database.
-This means the 'Customer Module' only touches 'Customer Tables,' the 'Order Module' only touches 'Order Tables,' and so on.
-This keeps the data separate and makes the system more manageable.
-If we need to change how we store customer data, it won't affect the order or product data.
+Each slice, like 'Customers' or 'Orders', owns its corresponding part of the database—think of it as each module having its own private section within the broader database.
+For instance, the Customer Module interacts only with Customer Tables, the Order Module with Order Tables, and so on.
+This separation keeps boundaries clear and reduces the chances of unintended ripple effects.
+So, if you ever need to change how customer data is stored, you can do so without impacting the way orders or pricing work.

 This approach **reduces coupling**, **improves scalability**, and **maintains transactional integrity** without unnecessary dependencies.